-In line with the business model and strategic objectives, insurance risk is the dominant risk.
+In line with the business model and strategy, insurance risk is the dominant risk.

 Insurance risk is defined as the risk of loss arising from inherent uncertainties as to the occurrence, amount and timing of insurance liabilities.
-Insurance risk encompasses the risks that policies will be written for inadequate premium or provide inappropriate cover or that the frequency and/or severity of insured events will be higher than expected (premium risk), or that estimates of claims subsequently prove to be insufficient (reserve risk).
+Insurance risk encompasses the risks that policies are written for too low a premium or provide inappropriate cover such that the frequency or severity of insured events will be higher than expected or that estimates of claims subsequently prove to be insufficient.
+Insurance risk is further broken down into three main sub-categories: non-catastrophe premium risk, catastrophe premium risk (collectively underwriting risk) and reserve risk.